The 20 Best Facioscapulohumeral Muscular Dystrophy (FSHD) Doctors in The United States

 English

-Stephen Tapscott is a Neurologist in Seattle, Washington.
+Stephen Tapscott is a Neurologist practicing medicine in Seattle, Washington.
 Dr. Tapscott is rated as an Elite provider by MediFind in the treatment of Facioscapulohumeral Muscular Dystrophy (FSHD).
-His top areas of expertise are Facioscapulohumeral Muscular Dystrophy (FSHD), Bosma Arhinia Microphthalmia Syndrome, Duchenne Muscular Dystrophy, and Medulloblastoma.
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Facioscapulohumeral Muscular Dystrophy (FSHD), Bosma Arhinia Microphthalmia Syndrome, Medulloblastoma, and Duchenne Muscular Dystrophy.

 Elite in Facioscapulohumeral Muscular Dystrophy (FSHD)